Orthogonal polynomial duality and unitary symmetries of multi--species ASEP$(q,\boldsymbol{\theta})$ and higher--spin vertex models via $^*$--bialgebra structure of higher rank quantum groups: Proofs

 \subsubsection{Multi--species case}

-In the multi--species case, the parameter $\lambda$ in $U_i(\lambda)$ is chosen so that $\lambda_i = \sqrt{\alpha_i}(1-q^2)$.
+In the multi--species case, the parameter $\lambda$ in $U_i(\lambda)$ is inhomogeneous and chosen so that $\lambda_i = \sqrt{\alpha_i}(1-q^2)$.
 Then the duality function is not simply a product of the single--species duality functions.
-However, it is ``almost'' a product of single--species duality functions, in the sense that it is immediate that
+However, it is ``almost'' a product of single--species duality functions, in the sense that